toastal/registry/README.md

 - then downloading the tarballs from an existing backend, and uploading them to the new location
 - update the [mappings file](./v1/backends.dhall) with the new Backend.

+-- TODO: clarify here that package managers should use the dhall files

+-- TODO: note that we have an official backend

 ### Downloading a package

+-- TODO: add revision here, maybe use PackageCoords

 A package manager should download a specific version of a package in the following way:
 1. given "package name" and "version", the URL to fetch the tarball can be computed as described above